lewisjlee/lewisjlee_terraform_modules/README.md

-# This is the repository for IaC Codes for Infrastructure
+# This is my test GitOps repository to write Terraform code for a stable system infrastructure and provision it for test
-Repository for InfraOps
+## Partial goals to focus on(Numbers might stand for priority)
+1. Provision 2 EKS Node Group, one is for web tier and the other is for was tier
+2.